cldwalker/lightning/README.markdown

     bash> rvim irb.rb

 Uneasy about what lightning will execute?
-Test it out with a -test flag
+Test/print it out with a -test flag

     bash> rvim -test irb.rb
     rvim '/System/Library/Frameworks/Ruby.framework/Versions/1.8/usr/lib/ruby/1.8/irb.rb'

+Want to autocomplete but don't remember how the basename starts?
+Just use a ruby regular expression:

+    # *'s are converted to .*'s for convience sakes
+    bash> rvim *dialog [TAB TAB]
+    canvasprintdialog.rb
+    extfileselectiondialog.rb
+    dialog.rb//System/Library/Frameworks/Ruby.framework/Versions/1.8/usr/lib/ruby/1.8/tk
+    fileselectiondialog.rb
+    dialog.rb//System/Library/Frameworks/Ruby.framework/Versions/1.8/usr/lib/ruby/1.8/tkextlib/bwidget
+    finddialog.rb

+    #re-edit your line to narrow down your completion to one entry
+    bash> rvim ca*dialog [TAB TAB]

+    #once the basename completes, you can execute your command
+    bash> rvim canvasprintdialog.rb

-As you can see, you only need to autocomplete the basenames of paths and lightning will resolve their full paths.  rvim is a lightning command configured to autocomplete a certain group of paths for vim.
+As you can see, you only need to autocomplete the basenames of paths and lightning will resolve their full paths.
+In these examples, rvim is a lightning command configured to autocomplete a certain group of paths for vim.
-In this case, rvim is configured to complete my ruby core and standard library files.
+In my case, rvim is configured to complete my ruby core and standard library files.

 Install